-This red brick building completed in 1938 was financed by Mrs. Horttense McQuarrie Odlum to house pioneer relics.
+This red brick building completed in 1938 was financed by Mrs. Hortense McQuarrie Odlum to house pioneer relics.
 The addition was financed by Ferol McQuarrie Kincade in 1985.
-Daughters of Utah pioneers volunteer their serves as decents for the museum.
+Daughters of Utah pioneers volunteer their serves as docents for the museum.

 Constructed of adobe in 1889, the Moab L.D.S.
 Church was built nine years after the establishment of Moab in 1880.
 Angus Stocks supervised the laying of the foundation and adobes.
 Within a few years of the original construction, an addition was made to the rear of the building.
 The church was used by the Moab Ward until 1925 when a new church was built and this church deeded to the Grand County School District.
 In 1937 the Grand County Camp of the Daughters of the Utah Pioneers began holding meetings in the building and have continued to use the building, with the exception of a ten year period between 1954-1964 when it was used for classrooms.

 The Moab L.D.S.
 Church is located at 45 North 200 East in Moab, Utah and was added to the National Historic Register (#80003907) on November 28, 1980.

 This 1889 stuccoed adobe structure is emblimatic of the LDS origins of Moab and the continuing importance of religion in the life of that community and is significant as a late example in Utah of a church building which exhibits the Greek Revival influence.
 It is of typical pioneer architecture, constructed of locally-available materials through the efforts of many local citizens, and its T-shape plan reveals the rapid growth of LDS Church membership during Moab’s early years of settlement.
 This structure was also the only religious building in Moab until 1910, when the Baptist chapel was formally dedicated.